ZebraDevs/LinkOS-iOS-Samples/ZebraPrinterBLEDemo/README.md

 ## Code overview
 `ZPrinterLEService.h` defines the UUID of services and characteristics as specified in [Link-OS Enviornment Bluetooth Low Energy AppNote](https://www.zebra.com/content/dam/zebra/software/en/application-notes/AppNote-BlueToothLE-v4.pdf).
 The `ScanBLEZPrinterTableViewController.m` handles scanning, discovering and connecting.
 The Apple iOS Bluetooth LE framework uses asynchronous callbacks to notify the application when a peripheral is found, a service or a characteristic is discovered. `ScanBLEZPrinterTableViewController.m` calls iOS Bluetooth LE framework to initiate scan, discover and connect, and it implements the corresponding callbacks too.

 `ConnectBLEZPrinterViewController.m` handles the UI in `Connected` view. `ScanBLEZPrinterTableViewController.m` communicates to `ConnectBLEZPrinterViewController.m` via Notification Center when the value of a characterstic has been updated.
 There are three types of notifications, `WriteNotification, ReadNotification & DISNotification`, which are all defined in `ZPrinterLEService.h`.
+The `viewDidLoad` in `ConnedtBLEPrinterViewController.m` registers for these notifications.

 ## Services on Zebra printer
 The Zebra Bluetooth LE enabled printers offer two services, i.e. Device Information Service (DIS, UUID is `0x180A`) and Parser Service (UUID is `38eb4a80-c570-11e3-9507-0002a5d5c51b`).
 These services cannot be discovered unless the central device has connected to the printer.

 The DIS is a standard service that includes the characteristics of Device Name, Serial Number, Firmware Rrevision, etc. that can be read back.
 The Parser Service offers two characteristics for getting data from printer (named as `"From Printer Data"`) and for sending data to printer (named as `"To Printer Data"`).

-## Discover the Bluetooth LE on Zebra printers
+## Discover BLE enabled Zebra printers
-The

 The Bluetooth LE on Zebra printer acts as a peripheral.
 As a peripheral, the printer advertises its device name through the advertisements.
 The printer does not advertise any other services.
-The central device needs to connect to the printer in order to discover services, and then discover characteristics.
+The central device needs to connect to the printer in order to discover services, and then to discover characteristics.

-The central device (an iOS device in our case) initiates a scan to find the peripheral by calling the following.
+The central device (an iOS device in our case) initiates a scan to find the peripheral by calling the following in `(void)centralManagerDidUpdateState:(nonnull CBCentralManager *)central`.
 ```Objective-C
 [self.centralManager scanForPeripheralsWithServices:nil options:@{ CBCentralManagerScanOptionAllowDuplicatesKey : @YES }];
 ```